 '''

-RTEMS.SUCCESSFUL - port identified successfully RTEMS.INVALID_NAME - port name not found
+RTEMS.SUCCESSFUL - port identified successfully RTEMS.INVALID_ADDRESS - id is NULL RTEMS.INVALID_NAME - port name not found

 '''

 This directive obtains the port id associated with the specified name to be acquired.
 If the port name is not unique, then the port id will match one of the DPMAs with that name.
 However, this port id is not guaranteed to correspond to the desired DPMA.
 The port id is used to access this DPMA in other dual-ported memory area related directives.